MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 import TabItem from '@theme/TabItem';

 :rocket: **Welcome!** <br/>
-You can find more explanations and guidance down below, but first let's get you running a bot :runner:
+You can find more explanations and guidance down below, but first, let's get you running a bot :runner:

 ## Run your first robot
 The scripts below enable you to get a robot setup and running from a selection of templates using a CLI tool called [RCC](https://github.com/robocorp/rcc#readme)